-During the year ended 31 December 2023, the Group recognised \$24 million (2022: \$12 million) of interest paid related to lease liabilities in cash used in operating activities in the consolidated statement of cash flows.
+During the year ended 31 December 2024, the Group recognised \$25 million (2023: \$24 million) of interest paid related to lease liabilities in cash used in operating activities in the consolidated statement of cash flows.
+Other net finance expense is primarily comprised of fees incurred on the Group's receivables financing arrangements.

-Voor anded 21 December
+Voor anded 31 December